kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. meta::
    :description: See how code blocks look like in your Sphinx project with the Awesome Theme and learn about the supported options.
+   :twitter:description: See how code blocks look like in your Sphinx project with the Awesome Theme and learn about the supported options.

 Code blocks
 ===========